davidodza/davidodza.github.io/_posts/2020-12-26-appsec-with-jenkins.md

 ## AppSec with Jenkins

 Forked OWASP's [Vulnerable-Web-Application](https://github.com/OWASP/Vulnerable-Web-Application) for this excersise.
 The plan is to have security tools run in Jenkins every time we have a new build from the project.

+Our security team will track diff's of the security tooling output to detect builds that introduced new vulnerabilities.
 ![jenkins_git_url.JPG]({{site.baseurl}}/images/jenkins_git_url.JPG)